naman99sha/task_management/README.md

 -H 'Content-Type: application/json' \
 -d '{"user_ids": [1, 2]}'
 ```
+*To create a user you can use the admin panel.*

 ## Unit tests
 Unit tests are available for models, views, and services to ensure the correctness of the application.